Mouhamamdou/HomeSkolar/README.md

 ## Contributing

 We welcome contributions from the community.
-If you'd like to contribute to HomeSkolar, please follow our [Contributing Guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments